 2. Te Moana

 Cue the Moana songs!
-Well, actually no, but while you won’t find singing Disney princesses and crabs here, you will find some of the island’s best traditional Rapa Nui dishes, as well as Chilean and Polynesian fare.
+Well, actually no… While you won’t find singing Disney princesses and crabs here, you will find some of the island’s best traditional Rapa Nui dishes, as well as Chilean and Polynesian fare.
 Fresh fish is available daily, and their octopus and langoustine dishes are big crowd pleasers.
 But a real treat is enjoying a meal prepared on their outdoor, waterfront grill; watching your meal cook while the sun sets over the ocean beyond is a thing of beauty.
 They also do great fruity cocktails, complete with flowers.
-Seating options include indoor or outdoor veranda, and credit cards are accepted.
+Seating options include indoor or outdoor veranda.
+Accepts credit cards.

 3. Tia Berta

-If you’re craving a taste of mainland Chile while on the island, pay a visit to Tia Berta’s for her huge, delicious, and filling empanadas.
+If you’re craving a taste of mainland Chile while on the island, pay a visit to Tia Berta’s.
+Famous for her huge, delicious, and filling empanadas.
 Seafood empanadas are her forte, including tuna, tuna with cheese, shrimp with cheese, and mariscos (assorted seafood like mussels).
 The menu also includes traditional fish soup (caldillo de pescado) and ceviche.
-Open for brunch and lunch, and cash only.
+Open for brunch and lunch.
+Cash only.

 4. La Kaleta